MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

 * Assign a role to the new user
 * Modify and remove privileges on roles

+In this scenario, you are an administrator on your Materialize account.
+You recently hired a new developer who needs privileges in a non-production cluster.
+You will create specific permissions for the new role that align with your business needs and restrict the developer role from having access to your production cluster.

 ## Before you begin

 * Make sure you have `psql` or another client installed locally.